-As of December 31, 2008, approximately 63% of our outstanding shares of common stock were held by 10 institutional investors.
+As of December 31, 2009, approximately 58% of our outstanding shares of common stock were held by 10 institutional investors.
 As a result of our relatively small public float, our common stock may be less liquid than the stock of companies with broader public ownership.
 Among other things, trading of a relatively small volume of our common stock may have a greater impact on the trading price for our shares than would be the case if our public float were larger.

-In 2008, the global equities market declined sharply and our industry was adversely affected.
-The public market price of our common stock has in the past fluctuated substantially and, due to the current concentration of stockholders and the continuing global recession, may continue to do so in the future.
+The public market price of our common stock has in the past fluctuated substantially and, due to the current concentration of stockholders, it may continue to do so in the future.
 The market price for our common stock could also be affected by a number of other factors, including:

-- The duration of the current global economic recession, and other general market conditions unrelated to our operating performance; - · Sales of large blocks of our common stock, including sales by our executive officers, directors and our large institutional investors; - Quarterly variations in our, or our competitors', results of operations; - · Changes in analysts' estimates, investors' perceptions, recommendations by securities analysts or our failure to achieve analysts' estimates; - The announcement of new products or service enhancements by us or our competitors; - The announcement of the departure of a key employee or executive officer; - · Regulatory developments or delays concerning our, or our competitors' products; and - The initiation of litigation by us or against us.
+- The general market conditions unrelated to our operating performance; - Sales of large blocks of our common stock, including sales by our executive officers, directors and our large institutional investors; - Quarterly variations in our, or our competitors', results of operations; - Changes in analysts' estimates, investors' perceptions, recommendations by securities analysts or our failure to achieve analysts' estimates; - The announcement of new products or service enhancements by us or our competitors; - The announcement of the departure of a key employee or executive officer by us or our competitor; - · Regulatory developments or delays concerning our, or our competitors' products; and - The initiation of litigation by us or against us.

-Actual or perceived instability in our stock price could reduce demand from potential buyers of our stock, thereby causing our stock price to decline.
+Actual or perceived instability in our stock price could reduce demand from potential buyers of our stock, thereby causing our stock price to either remain depressed or to decline further.